 Teaching Stars made a cosmic nesting tower using stacking-and-nesting cups and hand-drawn pictures.

-Tattooed Soccer Mom (Formerly One Hook Wonder) made a map tower of earth-North America-state-town-house.
+One Hook Wonder made a map tower of earth-North America-state-town-house.
+(Unfortunately, the blog is no longer available.)

 First Grade to the Core made nesting cans starting with a hand-drawn world map.